sqlsizer/ps-sqlsizer/README.md

 The core feature is ability to find the subset from the database that meets your specification.

 The module can help you with:
- - making a copy of a Microsoft SQL database with a subset of data from the original database
+ - making copies of a Microsoft SQL or Azure SQL databases with a subset of data from the original database
- - doing selective compare of databases (comparing only data that you are interested in)
+ - doing selective compare of databases/subsets (comparing only data that you are interested in)
+ - doing selective data integrity verifications (making sure that data is not changed using SHA2_512)
- - copying schemas and tables to the same or different database
+ - copying schemas or tables to the same or different database or to Azure BLOB storage
- - doing selective data integrity verifications (SHA2_512)
- - getting the schema object model that you can use to implement your own data management logic
+ - getting the database object model that you can use to implement your own data management logic
+ - extracting selected data from your database in CSV, JSON format to file
- - removing unwanted data from database
+ - removing unwanted data, tables or schemas from database
  - removing large amount of data from database in safe way (with log file that will not grow that much)
  - tracking changes to data that you are interested in
- - editing foreign keys
+ - disabling/enabling/editing table foreign keys
- - GDPR tasks
+ - disabling/enabling triggers

 # How to find subset you need